Students, teachers injured as suspected herdsmen storm Oyo school

 But faulting the Police denial, an official of the school, who spoke with Vanguard in confidence, said: “It was very unfortunate the report is being twisted from various quarters.

 “We have done what we could do and if they insisted there was no such occurrence, so be it.
-Regarding the number of casualties involved, the head of TESCOM in the Ogbomoso zone will be able to talk about that.
-I don’t want to make any further comments again.
+On the number of casualties involved, the head of TESCOM in Ogbomoso zone will be able to talk on that.
+I don’t want to make any further comment again.
 I want to be on the safe side.”

-Abdulraheem said: “I can’t make any official statement now until I get the proper fact.
+Abdulraheem said: “I can’t make any official statement now until I get proper fact.
 Maybe you come back tomorrow (today).
-How do you expect me to comment without having adequate facts?”
+How do you expect me to comment without having adequate fact?”

 Disclaimer